oviche/oviche.github.io/_posts/2023-07-13-Walking through the RoyalRoad.md

 # Determining the common vulnerabilities and exposures (CVE)

-My approach for identifying the **CVE** will depend on the vulnerable function address and the RTF structure field that contains the exploit bytes, as explained below.
+My approach for identifying the targetted **CVE** will depend on the vulnerable function address and the RTF structure field that contains the exploit bytes, as explained below.

  ## Finding the vulnerable function